CloudWithChris/cloudwithchris.com/content/episode/sudoku-social.md

 #youtube: A2DEBT8HL6k
 upcoming: true
 ---
 Ever thought about what it takes to host a game in the Cloud?
 Well, this is the series for you!
 On the first Wednesday of every month, we explore Cloud Concepts that impact your journey to a connected multiplayer gaming experience!
 In this session, Chris is joined by Dominic who has recently been through the process of building his own game, Sudoku Social!
-Dom will talk all about his experiences and jorney of making this fun and mind-challenging sudoku multiplayer experience!
+Take the classic puzzle game and adding a cross-platform social twist with the cloud.
+Sudoku Social has been a passion project to learn game development and bring players together to answer the ultimate question.
+Who is the fastest Sudoku player?